ayugohel/NewsApp_SwiftUI/README.md

 # NewsApp_SwiftUI

-A SwiftUI-based iOS news application that fetches and displays the latest news articles from the NewsAPI.
+A SwiftUI-based iOS news application that displays the latest news articles.
+Users can view a list of news articles and click on each article to see the details.
+The app also provides a "Read More" button to open the full article in a browser.

 - The project follows the MVVM (Model-View-ViewModel) architecture to maintain a clean separation of concerns and enhance scalability.
 - For networking, I used URLSession with Combine to ensure efficient asynchronous data fetching and error handling.
 AsyncImage was implemented for image loading, providing a seamless user experience.